nitishdayal/cra_closer_look/README.md

 ## `yarn start/npm start`

 [Webpack](https://webpack.js.org/) (the **module bundler** used by CRA) parses through the application starting at `src/index.js`, following any `import`ed modules, until it has a complete dependency graph.
-In order to convert the ES2015+ code that Webpack comes across into a version of JavaScript that will behave consistently across the browsers, Webpack passes any JavaScript files it comes across through [Babel](https://www.babeljs.io).
+In order to convert the ES2015+ code that Webpack comes across into a version of JavaScript that will behave consistently across browsers, Webpack passes any JavaScript files it comes across through [Babel](https://www.babeljs.io).
 Babel is a **transpiler** which parses newer and experimental JavaScript syntax, and _transforms_ the code into a version of JavaScript which has better support across browsers.

 Webpack uses the generated dependency graph to create a single JavaScript file consisting of the